KDE/digikam-doc/post_processing/expo_blending.rst

 .. contents::

 No matter how good your camera is, taking a well-exposed photo of a high-contrast scene like a black bird on snow can be really tricky.
 Even if you switch to the manual mode and tweak the exposure settings, there is still a risk that you will end up with a shot containing under or over-exposed areas.
-One way to solve this problem is to use the digiKam exposure blending.
+One way to solve this problem is to use the digiKam Exposure Blending.
 This technique involves taking several shots of the same scene or subject with different exposures (**bracketing**) and then fusing these shots into one perfectly exposed photo.

 While exposure blending sounds simple in theory, achieving usable results can be a rather laborious and time-consuming process.
 Fortunately, digiKam can do the donkey job for you.
-The exposure blending tool relies on the hugin application for processing and fusing photos, so you must install it on your machine beforehand.
+The exposure blending tool relies on the `Hugin command line tools <https://hugin.sourceforge.io/>`_ for processing and fusing photos, so you must install it on your machine beforehand.

 From Icon-View, select the photos you want to blend, and choose :menuselection:`Tools --> Blend Stacked Images`.